 Walk Summit Avenue

-After grabbing a great breakfast at French Hen Cafe, admire the Cathedral of Saint Paul before you start the Summit Avenue Walking Tour at the James J. Hill House.
-The leaves’ vibrant hues are incredible against the stretch of Victorian houses and you’ll see the homes of several prominent Saint Paulites.
+After a great breakfast at French Hen Cafe, admire the breathtaking Cathedral of Saint Paul before embarking on a walking tour of Summit Avenue (available at the James J. Hill House Saturdays 11 a.m. and 2 p.m., Sundays 2 p.m. through end of Sept.).
+The leaves’ vibrant hues are incredible against the longest stretch of Victorian houses in the United States—several which were once home to prominent Saint Paulites.
+Learn more about the history of this iconic avenue in our Summit Avenue blog.

-At the end of the walk, consider touring the James J. Hill House itself.
-If you’re ready to move on, make your way down Grand Avenue—one of the best streets for local shopping in the city.
-You'll find plenty of restaurants, specialty stores, clothing retailers and gift options.
-You can also skip the shopping and take Grand Avenue to its end, where you’ll run into the Mississippi River Road trial.
-If you go that far, stop into Coffee Bene for a "Chaider"—a blend between a chai tea and an apple cider.
+At the end of the walk, consider touring the incredible James J. Hill House itself.
+If you’re ready to move on, make your way down Grand Avenue—one of the best streets for shopping and dining in the city.
+As you meander your way through Grand Avenue's charming shops, make sure to stop into Coffee Bene for a "Chaider"—a cozy blend between a chai tea and an apple cider.

-To round off the day, grab dinner along the Metro Transit Green Line.
-From barbecue to pho and Ethiopian to Hmong cuisine, the train carves its way through one of the most diverse neighborhoods in the Twin Cities.
-Then, make your way to a Saint Paul brewery—there are nine conveniently located off the Green Line.
+Round out the day with dinner on University Avenue.
+From barbecue to pho and Ethiopian to Hmong cuisine, the Metro Transit Green Line runs through one of the most diverse and delicious neighborhoods in the Twin Cities.
+Finally, if you can muster the energy, unwind from a fun weekend of exploration at one of Saint Paul's many breweries—there are ten conveniently located off the Green Line.